FullstackAcademy/Mewtify/README.md

 2- Obtain a malicious python file.
 (This will work only for python files)
 3- Open up Mewtify
 4- Select the python file and input the name of your payload.
-5- Press Mewtify and a malicious file should be created in the same folder.
+5- Press Mewtify and a malicious file should be created in the same folder once the Mewtify button is purple again.
 6- This malware should bypass any antivirus scans (to confirm run it on Virus Total).
 It is also capable of running itself on target computers.

 Credits: